collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_1_ACB_IPACK_OFIA.md

 **Contraindications:**
 - Active psychosis or severe psychiatric disease
-- Severe uncontrolled hypertension (SBP >180 mmHg)
+- Severe uncontrolled hypertension (SBP ≥180 mmHg or per institutional definition)
 - Acute globe injury

 #### Magnesium Sulfate Maintenance (If Loaded)

+Magnesium is an **optional** adjunct used in some institutions; omit when local practice does not support it or when predictable neuromuscular recovery timing is a priority.

 **Role:** NMDA antagonism, mild analgesia